WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 ## `constructor()`

 The [constructor][constructor] is a native part of the JavaScript language.
-It exists for any class, and a Custom Element is no different!
+It exists for any class, and a Custom Element is no different.
 Because Custom Elements must always extend from `HTMLElement` (or another tags constructor, for example `HTMLDialogElement`), it always has a "super class", and so the first thing it must do is call `super()`:

 ```js